-RDNG096N Reading for College Success 3 Credits

-This course builds on reading strategies that will allow students to meet the demands of college-level textbooks.
-Students will develop effective reading and study strategies in or learn from expository material.
-General vocabulary development as well as content-related vocabulary is emphasized.
+RDNG096NReading for College Success3 CreditsReading for College Success strengthens reading strategiesthat will allow students to meet the demands of comprehendingcollege-level textbooks.
+Students will develop reading and studystrategies to effectively learn from expository material.
+Generalvocabulary development as well as content-related vocabulary isemphasized.
 A minimum passing grade of 'C' is required.
-Credits do not count toward degree requirements.
-Prerequisite: Appropriate Accuplacer score or Mastery of RDNG095N.
+Creditsdo not count toward degree requirements.Prerequisite: Appropriate Accuplacer score.